jorinvo/me/content/post/use-go-channels-to-build-a-crawler.md

 All external links that start with `http://` should be tested if they also work with `https://`.
 And all this should happen in parallel.

-*Note that I skip validation and some settings in this article.*
+*Note that I skip validation and some settings in this post.*

 The crawler is a settings `struct` with a single function.